Teitei011/PCA_Demonstration/README.md

 # PCA_Demonstration
-This a PCA demonstration using dermatology data
+This is a PCA demonstration using dermatology data